 What Is the Best Way to Unclog a Drain with Baking Soda?

-When baking soda and vinegar mix together to unclog a drain, they create a chemical reaction.
 Baking soda, or sodium bicarbonate, is a base ingredient.
 Vinegar is an acid.
 When two colliding molecules swap places, it produces carbon dioxide.

-When CO2 reacts with the water in the environment, bubbles travel through the blockage, breaking up and loosening the tightly packed debris.
-Likewise, when hot water is added to unpressurized pipes, it causes a flush, which forces the material down.
-Gravity also aids in loosening anything sloppy goop that is clogging the pipes.
+Likewise, when hot water enters unpressurized pipes, it causes a flush, which forces the material down.
+Gravity also aids in loosening any sloppy goop that is clogging the pipes.

 Can Baking Soda Clean Drains of Odor?